 5. UAE population growth is one of the highest in the world

 In 1965 the total population of the Emirates was 150.000, in 2015 – 9.26 million people.
 The biggest increase happened between 2003 and 2011 and has stabilized in recent years.

-6. Premarital sex and kissing in public is illegal in the Emirates
+7. Premarital sex used to be illegal in the Emirates

-In theory, you are not allowed to share the same hotel room in Dubai with a man or a woman that you are not married to.
-This doesn’t count for close family members, so brothers and sisters are ok.
+In the past – in theory – you were not allowed to share the same hotel room in Dubai with a man or a woman that you were not married to.
+This didn’t count for close family members, so brothers and sisters were ok.

-It doesn’t matter what your relationship is and whether you live together with your partner at home.
-If you travel to Dubai with your partner, you better make sure that everyone thinks the two of you are married.
-As long as nothing happens, nobody will make a big deal of it, just be aware of it and keep it to yourselves.
+It didn’t matter what your relationship is and whether you live together with your partner at home.
+If you traveled to Dubai with your partner, you better made sure that everyone thought the two of you are married.
+As long as nothing happened, nobody made a big deal of it, but some foreigners had gotten into serious trouble for that.

-TIP: In case the unthinkable happens in Dubai, contact your embassy first, before you contact local police.
+Luckily, some of the new laws have brought change to this too.
+Still, in case the unthinkable happens in Dubai, it’s better to contact your embassy first, before you contact the local police.

-Here is your explanation for all the expats and the growth!
+Here is your explanation for all the expats and the growth in Dubai!
 My husband (who is a fiscalist) is already considering moving to Dubai.
-Were it not for the extreme temperatures in summer, we would be probably applying for a visum as we speak.
+Were it not for the extreme temperatures in summer, we would be probably applying for a visa as we speak.